EliaKobayashi/unit_1-2021/README.md

 ## Justification

 For this game, I will be using python which is, according to statisticstimes.org, the most used coding language in the world and the language I am most comfortable using.
 Additionally, according to cisin.com, Python is the most versatile language in the world.
 My text-based game will be coded on the MacOS system and on a Python editor called "PyCharm".
 Pycharm was chosen as it is simple and easy to code on.
 Furthermore, it is very easy to store files in.
+As the client did not have many requirments, I was free to pick my own theme and structure if it met the three requests.

 ## Details